-WE 297AB: Work Experience Seminar
+WE 297ABCD: Work Experience Seminar

 1.5 Units.
 1.5 lecture hrs/wk.
 No prerequisite.
-Corequisite: WE 298A, B, C, or D; or 299A, B, or C.

 This seminar covers career-related topics including (for 297A) motivation, communication, working with people, and time management; and (for 297B) quantitative tools, problem solving and asking and answering the right questions.
-When taken with corequisite WE 298ABCD or WE 299 ABC, there is coordination between the seminar and the worksite experience.
+When taken with WE 298ABCD or WE 299 ABC, there is coordination between the seminar and the worksite experience.
 This seminar may be taken alone.
 Students enrolled in WE298ABCD or 299ABC must take a section of WE 297 concurrently.
 (CSU)